QuLab-IT/Instrumental/docs/ngc.rst

   - Verify device is in correct mode (local/remote)
   - Ensure no other program is using the port

+- **Feature Not Supported**
+  - Verify your device model supports the feature
+  - Check has_feature() before using advanced features

 Safety Information
 ----------------

-Important safety considerations when using the NGC2D:
+Important safety considerations when using NGC controllers:

 - Always ensure proper ventilation when using ion gauges
 - Do not operate ion gauges at pressures above 1e-3 Torr
 - Allow proper warm-up time for ion gauges
 - Follow manufacturer's guidelines for bakeout procedures
+- Use appropriate safety measures when handling high voltage components

 Version History
 --------------

 - 1.0.0 (2024-03-20)
   - Initial release
-  - Basic functionality implemented
-  - Support for all NGC2D commands
+  - Support for all NGC models
+  - Feature detection and validation
+  - Comprehensive error handling

 References
 ----------

-- `NGC2D User Manual <https://www.lesker.com>`_
+- `NGC Series User Manual <https://www.lesker.com>`_
 - `PySerial Documentation <https://pyserial.readthedocs.io>`_
 - `Instrumental Documentation <https://instrumental-lib.readthedocs.io>`_